mahieddine-ichir/tech-recipes/README.md

 # tech-recipes
-A set of projects, resources for the Medium tech recipes series.
+A set of projects, resources for the Medium tech recipes' series.